paradigm-lab/GoLang-Programmers/README.md

--> Programming language developed at Google in 2007
--> Open-sourced in 2009
+-> Programming language developed at Google in 2007 by: Robert Griesemar, Rob Pike, Ken Thompson(UNIX) -> Open-sourced in 2009

 Why Go?
 Go use Cases